Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** Serverless with AWS Lambda
 **💬 Quote of the Day:** "Follow your instincts.
 That is where true wisdom manifests itself." — Oprah Winfrey

+## 📅 2025-05-09
+**🧠 Learning Topic:** Vector Search with FAISS
+**💬 Quote of the Day:** "Your sacred space is where you can find yourself again and again." — Joseph Campbell